Davidcparrar/datawarehouse-redshift/README.md

 ### Table creation

 The file sql_queries.py contains the SQL instructions to create the tables.
-Running the create_tables.py file will create the following tables
+Running the create_tables.py file will produce the following tables

 - stagingEvents : Staging table that maps the S3 Log data into the cluster.
 - stagingSongs: Staging table that maps the S3 Song data into the cluster.